Vaaani01/ballyrag/README.md

-PhantomPlay 🎭▶️
+ballyrag 🎭▶️

-PhantomPlay is a lightweight Python-based tool that allows you to remotely trigger YouTube video playback on another device.
+ballyrag is a lightweight Python-based tool that allows you to remotely trigger YouTube video playback on another device.
-Run a small Python server on your mobile and send a simple POST request from your laptop — and the video plays like phantom magic! ✨
-🚀 How It Works
+Run a small Python server on your mobile and send a simple POST request from your laptop — and the video plays✨ 🚀 How It Works

   Device A (Sender):